CumulusNetworks/docs/content/cumulus-linux-42/Quick-Start-Guide/_index.md

 cumulus
 ```

-When you log into Cumulus Linux for the first time, you must provide a new password for the *cumulus* account, then log back into the system.
+When you log into Cumulus Linux for the first time with the cumulus account, you are prompted to change the default password.
+After you provide a new password, the system reboots.

 {{%notice note%}}

-ONIE includes options that allow you to change the default password for the *cumulus* account automatically during Cumulus Linux installation.
-Refer to {{<link url="Installing-a-New-Cumulus-Linux-Image" >}}.
-If the password is changed during installation, use the new password to log in.
+ONIE includes options that allow you to change the default password for the *cumulus* account automatically when you install a new Cumulus Linux image.
+Refer to {{<link url="Installing-a-New-Cumulus-Linux-Image#onie-installation-options" text="ONIE Installation Options" >}}.
+You can also  {{<link url="Zero-Touch-Provisioning-ZTP/#set-the-default-cumulus-user-password" text="change the default password using a ZTP script">}}.

 {{%/notice%}}